 All students have the opportunity for a careers support through the school’s ICT support as well as requesting career appointments, tutor activities, assemblies, parent consultation meetings.
 Students have additional support through Firefly and Unifrog.
 Year 11 students all receive an IAG meeting with a Post 16 tutor or their Head of Year.

-Mr Mason is Walton High’s Careers Advisor.
+Mr Mungham is Walton High’s Careers Advisor.
 The careers meeting room can be found in the library at both the Walnut Tree and Brooklands sites.
-Mr Mason is available every lunch time and after school for drop in appointments.
+Mr Mungham is available every lunch time and after school for drop in appointments.
 Careers appointments can also be requested by either talking to your tutor or requesting an appointment through the Firefly careers page.

 Appointments can cover a range of topics including: